airr-community/airr-standards/docs/getting_started.rst

 Getting Started
 =======================

-This website provides information and resources regarding the AIRR Community Standards for the diverse community of immunology researchers, bioinformaticians, and software developers.
+This document provides information and resources regarding the AIRR Community Standards for the diverse community of immunology researchers, bioinformaticians, and software developers.